vgstation-coders/vgstation13/README.md

 ### Git client

 The slightly more complicated but way more useful way is to use a Git client.
+If you want to contribute code and updates to /vg/, you're going to want to do things this way.

 We recommend our users use the Github Desktop client, available [here](https://desktop.github.com/).
 After installing the client and logging in with your Github account, go back to the [Github page](https://github.com/vgstation-coders/vgstation13) for our code and press the "Fork" button at the top of the page.
 This will walk you through the process of creating a clone of our codebase on your account.